Privacy Policy

 1. Summary

 - No marketing cookies.
 No advertising trackers.
 No data brokers.
+We do not sell or share data with advertisers.

 - Prompts you submit to the AI Mission Architect are sent to Google Gemini for processing.